 4: Fixing all the sound leaks

 Now you’re just going to go round the room and fix all of the ‘sound leaks’.
 These could be light switches that have come loose, windows that have gaps in them, or loose floorboards that can be nailed down.
+Fixing these will all help with how much noise leaks into the room.

 Think of sound as being like water or a ‘mist’ and find all the places where it could escape the room.
 Then seal those gaps off using things like: